econml.dml.CausalForestDML

 feature_importances

-for a method that allows one to change these defaults.- Type
+for a method that allows one to change these defaults.- Type:

 ndarray of shape (n_features,)